savantly-net/base-bot/examples/postgres/README.md

 # Pinecone Example

-This example uses Postgres to store the datas.
+This example uses pinecone to store the vectors.
-It also provides a simple ingest script to load data from the database.
+It also provides a simple ingest script to load data from the docs folder into pinecone.

 ## Quick start